Lapwing (1769 EIC packet)

 Lapwing was a packet ship that made two round-trips to India for the British East India Company (EAC).
 Currently, both her origin and her fate are obscure, though it is possible that she was launched at Hull in 1745 and was last listed in 1789.

 EIC voyages

 EIC voyage #1 (1769–71)

 Captain Henry Gardiner left The Downs on 6 June 1769, bound for Bengal and Madras.
-Lapwing left Kolkatta on 24 August 1770 and on 12 October was at Madras.
+Lapwing left Kolkata on 24 August 1770 and on 12 October was at Madras.
 She reached the Cape on 16 December and St Helena on 6 January 1771, and arrived back at The Downs on 16 April.

 Lapwing stopped at Falmouth before reaching The Downs and Captain Gardiner came overland to London.
 He brought the news that although Madras was quiet, a threat of war hung over Bengal.
 The Mogul emperor (Shah Alam II) had allied with the Marathas, and Sujah Dowla (the Nawab of Bengal), would require British assistance.